Athletics at the 2016 Summer Olympics – Men's 100 metres: Competition format

 The event continued to use the preliminaries plus three main rounds format introduced in 2012.
 Athletes not meeting the qualification standard competed in the preliminaries; those who met the standard started in the first round.

 The preliminary round consisted of 3 heats, each with 7 or 8 athletes.
 The top two runners in each heat advanced, along with the next two fastest runners overall.
 They joined the faster entrants in the first round of heats, which consisted of 8 heats of 8 or 9 athletes each.
 The top two runners in each heat, along with the next eight fastest runners overall, moved on to the semifinals.
 The 24 semifinalists competed in three heats of 8, with the top two in each semifinal and the next two overall advancing to the eight-man final.

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing global and area records were as follows:

 The following national records were established during the competition: